priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 82.
 920. Number of Music Playlists
 ## Day 83.
 33. Search in Rotated Sorted Array
 ## Day 84.
 168. Excel Sheet Column Title
+## Day 85.
+1282.
+Group the People Given the Group Size They Belong To